hexaStud/WebBuilder/Readme.md

 ```

-*Note*: Change the import paths of your Typescript file
+*Note*: Adjust the import paths of your Typescript file if neccessary.

-4. Create your first WebRout Class
+4. Create your first WebRout implementation

 ```
 import {WebBuilder} from "../src/WebBuilder.js";